Customer Success Stories: AdVic Breaks New Ground with Revolutionary Technology for Infant Patients

-When Tommy Cunningham, Co-Founder and COO of NFANT Labs, LLC, approached Andy Meadows, Principal, Director of IoT and Mobility for Ad Victoriam Solutions (AVS), he wanted to do something that had never been done before – create a medical device for infants.
+When Tommy Cunningham, Co-Founder and COO of NFANT Labs, LLC, approached Andy Meadows, Principal, Director of IoT and Mobility for Ad Victoriam Solutions (AdVic), he wanted to do something that had never been done before – create a medical device for infants.

-The goal was to create a neonatal feeding system for infants that could capture objective data in real time about the strength and coordination of the tongue during feedings – something doctors and nurses have never been able to measure consistently over the course of a baby’s time in the NICU.
+The goal was to create a neonatal feeding system, including a medical device, for infants that could capture objective data in real time about the strength and coordination of the tongue during feedings – something doctors and nurses have never been able to measure consistently over the course of a baby’s time in the NICU.
 This crucial data would provide clinicians with information about what actually goes on during a feeding session and allow them to track the progress of babies with feeding challenges.

 “This was uncharted territory,” Cunningham says.
 “We wanted to take technology that was being used in other fields and create a medical device that would bring that technology to the healthcare field.”

 The system, which was devised by Cunningham and speech pathologist Gilson Capilouto, PhD, would need to collect data from a device with a sensor (in this case, a baby bottle) and send it to a mobile app using low-energy Bluetooth technology.
 The app would then push the data to the Cloud so it could be stored and reported later for full analysis.